orxfun/orxfun/README.md

 <h3 style="font-family: consolas; color:tomato">concurrent programming and parallel processing</h3>

 Working more and more on concurrent programming and parallel processing in rust.
 One thing lead to another, and I got more and more interested:
-* First, worked on defining the <a target="_blank" href="https://crates.io/crates/orx-pinned-vec">PinnedVec</a> trait and its implementations such as the <a target="_blank" href="https://crates.io/crates/orx-split-vec">SplitVec</a> and <a target="_blank" href="https://crates.io/crates/orx-fixed-vec">FixedVec</a>.
-A pinned vector is nothing but a vector which keeps its elements pinned in their memory locations.
+* Started with defining the <a target="_blank" href="https://crates.io/crates/orx-pinned-vec">PinnedVec</a> trait and its implementations such as the <a target="_blank" href="https://crates.io/crates/orx-split-vec">SplitVec</a> and <a target="_blank" href="https://crates.io/crates/orx-fixed-vec">FixedVec</a>.
+A pinned vector is a vector which keeps its elements pinned in their memory locations.
-* Turns out this feature is very useful in defining concurrent collections such as <a target="_blank" href="https://crates.io/crates/orx-concurrent-bag">ConcurrentBag</a>, <a target="_blank" href="https://crates.io/crates/orx-concurrent-vec">ConcurrentVec</a> or  <a target="_blank" href="https://crates.io/crates/orx-concurrent-ordered-bag">ConcurrentOrderedBag</a>.
-This allows to write outputs of a computation concurrently.
+* Turns out this feature is very useful in defining concurrent collections such as <a target="_blank" href="https://crates.io/crates/orx-concurrent-vec">ConcurrentVec</a>, <a target="_blank" href="https://crates.io/crates/orx-concurrent-bag">ConcurrentBag</a> or  <a target="_blank" href="https://crates.io/crates/orx-concurrent-ordered-bag">ConcurrentOrderedBag</a>.
-* Then, the missing piece is to provide inputs concurrently with the convenience of an iterator.
-And hence, the <a target="_blank" href="https://crates.io/crates/orx-concurrent-iter">ConcurrentIter</a>.
+* On the counterpart of the concurrent collections, <a target="_blank" href="https://crates.io/crates/orx-concurrent-iter">ConcurrentIter</a> allows concurrent iterations.
-* Having concurrent readers and concurrent writers, we can have a very simple yet very performant parallel iterator <a target="_blank" href="https://crates.io/crates/orx-parallel">Par</a>.
+* Having concurrent readers and concurrent writers, we can have a simple and performant parallel iterator <a target="_blank" href="https://crates.io/crates/orx-parallel">Par</a>.

 <h3 style="font-family: consolas; color:tomato">self referential collections</h3>

 Working on convenient and efficient self referential collections.
-* Such collections are common building blocks of data structures used in many algorithms, but they are tricky to build in rust, certainly trickier than garbage collected languages.
+* Such collections are often used as core data structures for algorithms.
-* The goal is to define how to create such collections safely and efficiently in rust.
-* Again the PinnedVec serves as the starting point since we want our references to stay valid.
-* Second goal is to define and provide core functionalities of such collections. <a target="_blank" href="https://crates.io/crates/orx-selfref-col">SelfRefCol</a> aims to serve as the core structure for self referential collection.
+* The goal is to define sort of a core construct which would make it convenient to build and generate variants. <a target="_blank" href="https://crates.io/crates/orx-selfref-col">SelfRefCol</a> aims to fulfil this goal defining the collection variants and handling most of the work in providing safe and efficient storage where elements are referencing other elements.
-* As the first consumer, worked on building the famously tricky <a target="_blank" href="https://crates.io/crates/orx-linked-list">LinkedList</a> on top of SelfRefCol, which turned out to be very efficient.
+* As it is the most simplest of them, worked on the <a target="_blank" href="https://crates.io/crates/orx-linked-list">linked list</a> which turned out to be very efficient.
-* Efficient & flexible trees 🌴 and graphs are in progress.
-To continue with graphs.
+* Efficient & flexible trees 🌴 and graphs are the next steps.

 <h3 style="font-family: consolas; color:tomato">also</h3>